Deepomatic/hackathon-open-door/README.md

 make install
 ```

+This will start a django server that will expose the following URL: [http://localhost/door/open].
+To open the door, just visit this URL.
+Don't forget to password-protect it ! ;-)

 ## Raspberry Pi

 We use [WiringPi](http://wiringpi.com/) to control the pins of the Raspberry.
 The mapping between physical pins and WiringPi pin IDs is as follows: